ImJeeva/ImJeeva/README.md

 # Hi there 👋 I'm Jeeva

-## 💻 Full Stack Java Developer
+## 💻 Full Stack Java Developer | From Chemistry to Code

-I'm a passionate and dedicated Java Full Stack Developer with experience in building real-world enterprise applications.
-I specialize in developing robust, scalable solutions using Java and related technologies, with a strong foundation in both frontend and backend development.
+I'm a passionate and determined Java Full Stack Developer who transitioned from a Chemistry background to the world of software development.

+### 🚀 My Journey
+After completing my B.Sc. in Chemistry, I paused my M.Sc. studies to work as a Medical Representative at Alembic Pharma(8 months).
+I self-funded my Java Full Stack training at TAP Academy (Bangalore), bought my own laptop, and started building real-world software.

 ---